pranavpatil1431/CareerPath/README.md

    ```

 3. **Set up the database**:
-   - Start your MySQL server
+   - For **Local MongoDB**: Install and start MongoDB locally
-   - Run the SQL script: `database/db.sql`
+   - For **MongoDB Atlas**: Create a cluster and get your connection string
-   - Update database credentials in `src/server.js` if needed
+   - Update the `.env` file with your MongoDB URI

 4. **Start the application**:
    ```bash